 If you’re a Mom who is trying her best to keep the kids off the electronics, then you are doing a great job…(we all know it’s not an easy task).

 You want to raise them to be responsible and honest individuals who will benefit society.

-As parents, it is our job to raise people who will contribute to society.
-Making sure to teach your kids manners, responsibility and kindness is what it’s all about.
+As parents, it is our job to raise people who will contribute to society by making sure to teach your kids manners, responsibility, and kindness is what it’s all about.

-So if you want that for your child and are raising them to be kind, loving and responsible, then you Momma, are rockin’ this motherhood thing.
+So if you want that for your child and are raising them to be kind, loving and responsible and confident, then you momma, are mastering motherhood.